 [ Woolf / Flush ]

-The novel's single mention of Newfoundlands occurs late, when Flush (who began life in the English countryside) has accompanied his owner to Italy:
+This novel is partly fictionalized biography of Victorian poet Elizabeth Barrett Browning, told from the perspective of her dog, Flush, an English cocker spaniel.
+The work's single mention of Newfoundlands occurs late, when Flush (who began life in the English countryside) has accompanied his owner to Italy:

 But soon Flush became aware of the more profound differences that distinguish Pisa — it was in Pisa that they were now settled — from London.
 The dogs were different.
 In London he could scarcely trot round to the pillar-box without meeting some pug dog, retriever, bulldog, mastiff, collie, Newfoundland, St. Bernard, fox terrier or one of the seven famous families of the Spaniel tribe.
 To each he gave a different name, and to each a different rank.
 But here in Pisa, though dogs abounded, there were no ranks; all — could it be possible? — were mongrels.
 As far as he could see, they were dogs merely — grey dogs, yellow dogs, brindled dogs, spotted dogs; but it was impossible to detect a single spaniel, collie, retriever or mastiff among them.